-Backwater flooding - Upstream flooding caused by downstream conditions such as channel restriction and/or high flow in a downstream confluence system.
+Backwater flooding - Upstream flooding caused by downstream conditions such as channel restriction and/or high flow downstream.

 Base flood - The type of flood that has a one-in-100 or 1% chance of occurring in any given year.
 Synonym of 1-percent annual chance flood.
 See also base flood elevation.